Tony Osbaldiston (chairman)

-This policy has been recently reviewed and amended to ensure that our approach remains in compliance with the Financial Reporting Council's revised Ethical Standard for Auditors, which is designed to implement the new EU Audit regulation restrictions on provision of non-audit services to public interest entities.
-The changes include further restrictions on the scope of permissible non-audit work and a cap on fees for permissible non-audit work (which may not exceed 70 per cent of the average audit fees paid in the last three consecutive years).
-The committee's policy of requiring a competitive tender for all work with a fee over £30,000 has remained unchanged.
+This policy is compliant with the Code and with the FRC's revised Guidance on Audit Committees.
+It includes restrictions on the scope of permissible non-audit work and a cap on fees for permissible non-audit work (which may not exceed 70 per cent of the average audit fees paid in the last three consecutive years).
+The policy requires a competitive tender for all work with a fee over £30,000.

-For work that is permitted under the policy, authority has been delegated to the Group finance director to approve up to a limit of £50,000 (which is considered as 'clearly trifling') for each assignment and there is a cumulative annual total of less than 50 per cent of that year's audit fee.
+For work that is permitted under the policy, authority is delegated to the Group finance director to approve up to a limit of £50,000 for each assignment and there is a cumulative annual total of less than 50 per cent of that year's audit fee.
 Prior approval is required by the committee for any non-audit assignments over £50,000 or where the 50 per cent audit fee threshold is exceeded.
-No non-audit services provided by KPMG during the year ended 31 March 2017 required the approval of the committee.
+No non-audit services provided by KPMG during the year ended 31 March 2018 required the approval of the committee.

-Details of the auditor's fees, including non-audit fees (which complied with the Group's previous policy on the provision of non-audit services), are shown in note 4 to the consolidated financial statements.
-The total non-audit fees for 2017 represent 4 per cent of the total KPMG audit fee.
+Details of the auditor's fees, including non-audit fees (which comply with the Group's policy on the provision of non-audit services), are shown in note 4 to the consolidated financial statements.
+The total non-audit fees for 2018 represent 16 per cent of the total KPMG audit fee.
 Those non-audit services undertaken by the auditor were purchased from the auditor because of its existing knowledge of the Group's business which meant it could undertake them more effectively.